jsummers/deark/readme.txt

      Allow image dimensions up to <n> pixels.
   -get <n>
      Extract only the file identifed by <n>.
 The first file is 0.
+     Equivalent to "-firstfile <n> -maxfiles 1".
   -nobom
      Do not write a BOM to UTF-8 output files.
   -nodens
      Do not try to record the original aspect ratio and pixel density in output image files.
   -asciihtml
-     Write HTML documents in ASCII instead of UTF-8.
+     When generating an HTML document, use only ASCII, instead of UTF-8.
   -nonames
      Makes Deark less likely to try to improve output filenames by using names from the contents of the input file.
-This is mainly intended for certain image formats where such names may or may not be meaningful.
+This is mainly intended to make the output filename predictable, in the case of a format for which only a single file is usually extracted.
   -modtime
   -nomodtime
      Do / Do not try to preserve the modification timestamp of extracted files.